top of page

 ABOUT

 Acclaimed as a highly original compositional talent, pianist Jonathan Crayford has been responsible for many film soundtracks, albums, and bands.
-Having spent years performing around the world, Jonathan worked with a wide range of musicians.
-In New York he played with Kurt Rosenwinkel, David Binney, Mambo Macoco and Groove Collective, in Europe with David Murray, Tony Allen, Questlove and Macy Gray, in Cuba – with Bobby Carcasses and in Brazil with Alda Rezende, Caito Mercones, Kristoff Silva and José Miguel Wisnik.
+Jonathan has worked with a wide range of musicians including Kurt Rosenwinkel, David Binney, Mambo Macoco and Groove Collective, David Murray, Tony Allen, Questlove and Macy Gray, in Cuba – with Bobby Carcasses and in Brazil with Alda Rezende, Caito Mercones, Kristoff Silva and José Miguel Wisnik.

 His work spans many different genres of jazz, funk, and classical disciplines, as well as Latin jazz in regional styles, including, but not limited to Cuban, Brazilian and Spanish dialects.
 He is considered one of New Zealand’s foremost pianists who is certainly not afraid to venture into different genres.